When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page. From there, you can access:

 - Recommended Courses: Here you'll find the most current versions of courses.
 See why we have recommended courses

-- Older Courses: These are courses with more up-to-date versions available.
-We suggest using the newest versions (found under "Recommended Courses")
+- Outdated courses from Summit Learning: These are courses with more up-to-date versions available.
+We suggest using the newest versions (found under "Recommended Courses").

 To see the courses from other years in your school: